naologic/ecommerce-storefront-b2b/README.md

     └── ...

 ### Shop module
 `ShopModule` module handles all the shop logic which includes product listing and filtering, products comparison and the entire checkout process.
-It also manages user preferences concepts such as wishlist.
+It also manages user preferences concepts such as user lists.

     .
     ├── ...